aashita-asati/customer-churn-prediction/README.md

-📉 Customer Churn Prediction
+# 📉 Customer churn Prediction
 This project aims to predict customer churn using machine learning techniques.
 By analyzing customer data, we can identify patterns that indicate whether a customer is likely to discontinue a service.

-🧠 Objective
+# 🧠 Objective
 Develop a predictive model that classifies customers as likely to churn or not, enabling businesses to take proactive measures to retain customers.

-📁 Project Structure
+# 📁 Project Structure

 customer-churn-prediction/
 ├── churn_model.ipynb          # Jupyter notebook with data analysis and model training ├── data.csv                   # Dataset containing customer information
 ├── customer_churn_model.pkl   # Serialized trained model
 ├── encoders.pkl               # Serialized label encoders for categorical variables
-🛠️ Tools & Libraries
+# 🛠️ Tools & Libraries
 Python

 pandas